Northern Region Representative Rugby

 Individual Matches

 1. Host union must appoint a First-Aid trained person prior to the match and communicate the details of this person in the Visiting Team Information sheet, prior to the match.
-This can be the team physiotherapist.

 2. The First-Aider must introduce themselves to the opposing team manager / physio prior to the match.